LukeyBSystems/deepstatsdocs/docs/runtime/deepModifierCollection.md

 # DeepModifierCollection

 A DeepModifierCollection is a collection for storing logical groups of Modifiers.
 It doesn't do anything on it's own, rather it can provide it's Modifiers to other DeepStats instances.
-You are free to add and remove Modifiers from the collection at any time, and it will update the Modifiers on it's DeepStats children appropriately.
+You are free to add and remove Modifiers from the collection at any time, and it will also update the Modifiers on any child instances.

 You may come across a situation where you want many different DeepStats instances to have the same subset of stats.
 This is a perfect time to use a DeepModifierCollection.
 - A set of zone Modifiers affecting every enemy in an area